-As we walked, Dave and I were constantly amazed by how many people – adults and children alike – braved the waters of the Ganges.
-Dave had, of course, done all the appropriate research about the pollution levels in the Ganges and turned up the following facts:
+As we walk, Dave and I are constantly amazed by how many people – adults and children alike – brave the waters of the Ganges.

 - The amount of toxins, chemicals and dangerous bacteria found in the Ganges are nearly 3000 times the “safe” limit, according to the WHO

 - 1 billion liters of raw, untreated sewage are dumped into the river daily

 - Thousands of bodies are cremated on the banks of the river annually with countless more released into the water in the hopes for salvation